basecamp/kamal/README.md

 ### Using audit broadcasts

-If you'd like to broadcast audits of deploys, rollbacks, etc to a chatroom or elsewhere, you can configure the `audit_broadcast_cmd` setting with the path to a bin file that reads the audit line from STDIN, and then does whatever with it:
+If you'd like to broadcast audits of deploys, rollbacks, etc to a chatroom or elsewhere, you can configure the `audit_broadcast_cmd` setting with the path to a bin file that will be passed the audit line as the first argument:

 ```yaml
 audit_broadcast_cmd: